oliverychen/oliverychen.github.io/pages/home/index.md

 <br>
 I work on research in statistics, computer science, and neuroscience. <br />
-I write [<mark>The Brain Whispers</mark>](http://oliverychen.com/pages/blog/) blog, offering some humble opinions that are, in one way or another, related to brain data science.
+I write [<mark>The Brain Whispers</mark>](http://oliverychen.com/pages/blog/) blog, sharing some humble opinions that are, in one way or another, related to brain data science.

 <br>
 My previous postgraduate education and training were in Anatomy and Developmental Biology (Visiting